tranermr/Surface-Bound-Odorant-Treadmill/README.md

 The embedded firmware can be uploaded using the [Arduino IDE](https://www.arduino.cc/en/software).

 ### Python Software Script
 The python software script contains several values that must be configured on the experimental computer in order for communication with the microcontroller (and thereby control over the treadmill) to be achieved.
 Namely, the serial port and camera input must be specified correctly.
+To do this

+cap = cv2.VideoCapture(0) in camMain can be set to different camera inputs by changing the '0' to a different number corresponding to the desired input.

+ser = serial.Serial('COM4', 2000000, writeTimeout=0) in serMain can be configured to read from a different com port, e.g. 'COM3', and should be configured to match the serial port on which the treadmill is connected.

-In addition, the threshold for binarizing the image in order to track the locust must be configured by adjusting the X value.
+In addition, the threshold for binarizing the image in order to track the locust must be configured by adjusting the threshold value in the calcSpeed function.
 Note that this will change when switching between visible and IR backlighting.
+This can be done by modifying the value of '20' in the below code line to a value found to effectively isolate the animal on the treadmill with the given backlight.

+bw = cv2.threshold(gray, 20, 255, cv2.THRESH_BINARY_INV)[1]

+If switching between visible and IR conditions, two versions of the above line can be written, and the unused one commented out prior to running the treadmill.

 # Considerations for building
 If you are considering building this treadmill there are several considerations that you may want to take into account.
 The first is whether greater flexibility of odorants, or the width and precision of the trail are more important for your purposes.
 If some odorants that are incompatible with an inkjet cartridge will be used, then the pressurized reservoir system described in the Print System Assembly section will be the most suitable.
 However, if the odor panel is limited to odorants that would be compatible with a print cardtridge, then repurposing a print cartridge may provide more consistent and smaller trails.
 Such a method was used by Dr. Venkatesh Murthy to produce odor trails for mice (see odor trails sections in the [DeepLabCut paper](https://www.nature.com/articles/s41593-018-0209-y#Ack1) by Mathis et al.).